 In addition to helping with the homework given at school, we encourage parents to support their children by:

 Helping your child understand the expectations re behaviour at school

-Behaviour that reflects these values is rewarded and celebrated at school.
+From early on, we teach our children to aim high and encourage them to go “Above and beyond” what is expected.
+Behaviour that then reflects these values is rewarded and celebrated at school.
 At home, you can introduce your child to these behaviours by rewarding examples of appropriate behaviour.
 It is also essential that parents act as role models and try to demonstrate these behaviours in all interactions – children copy what they see.